 Stefanie B. Siegmund

 Yonatan Brafman, Program Director; BA and MA Advisor

 Master of Arts

-See The Graduate School Admissions page.
-An undergraduate degree with a major in Jewish Studies, Religious Studies, Ethics, or its equivalent is beneficial, but not required.
+Visit the Gershon Kekst Graduate School admissions webpage.
+An undergraduate degree with a major in Jewish Studies, Religious Studies, Ethics, or its equivalent is beneficial but not required.

 In addition to prerequisite courses, students are required to complete 30 graduate credits as follows: